RESOLUTE™ UHV absolute encoder system with RTLA30 linear scale

 Renishaw supports BiSS C (unidirectional) open protocol for absolute encoders.
 BiSS is a high-speed serial protocol, perfect for dynamic axes that require high acceleration, smooth velocity control, excellent bi-directional repeatability and rock-solid positional stability.

-RESOLUTE with Panasonic serial communications interface is available in linear forms.
-Compatible with the A5 series of drives, it provides high resolution repeatable feedback for better servo and speed control.
+RESOLUTE with Panasonic serial communications interface is available in linear and rotary forms.
+Compatible with the A5 and A6 series of drivers, it provides high resolution repeatable feedback for better servo and speed control.

-FASTRACK RTLA: stainless steel tape scale with track mounting system
+FASTRACK RTLA30: stainless steel tape scale with track mounting system

 Readhead size (LxWxH)

 36 mm x 16.5 mm x 17.2 mm

 Some BiSS C® protocol variants have limited maximum length (See data sheet for details)

 Up to 100 m/s